jniemann66/ferocious/readme.md

 ##### Minimum effort: #####

 - Run the program.
-- Choose an input file
+- Choose an input file (or files)
 - Hit "Convert" button

 converter will automatically create an output filename, based on input filename, in the same path as input file.

 ##### Typical usage: #####
 - Run the Program
-- Choose an input file
+- Choose an input file (or files)
 - Choose (or type the name of) an output file
 - (optional) Select output bit-format (sub format) from drop-down list
 - (optional) Select "Normalize" and choose a normalization amount between 0.0 and 1.0 (with 1.0 representing maximum possible volume)